hol-workshop/hol-workshop.github.io/gglab/step2.md

 ![](./files/pgsql/pg_8.png)

+After you launch an instance, you can access it securely from your computer or from cloud shell.

 #### 12. Connect to your instance

-Open cloud shell and check your connection to your new PostgreSQL database you just created.
+After you launch an instance, you can access it securely from your computer or from cloud shell.
+Let's open cloud shell and check your connection to your new PostgreSQL database you just created.

 ```
    ssh ubuntu@ip_address -i ~/.ssh/id_rsa